Paediatric and Perinatal Pathology - ST3

 Applicants should ensure that their camera and microphone are turned on and working correctly prior to joining the call.
 Kindly note, interviews will be terminated where the panel cannot see the applicant.

-Before the interview commences, applicants will be briefed on the interview process and will be required to confirm their identity with the interview administrator.
+Before the interview commences, applicants will be briefed on the interview process and will be required to confirm their identity with the administrator.
 It is therefore important that applicants have suitable photographic ID available (passport or UK photo driving licence).
 In addition, applicants will be required to move their camera to show the entire room where they are undertaking the interview, this is to confirm that nobody else is present.

 Once identity has been confirmed, the administrator will advise the interview panel that the interview process can commence.